bruceravel/demeter/documentation/Artemis/path/plot.rst

 used for the phase corrected plots.

-If you turn on phase corrected plotting without having selected a path to use, :demeter:`artemis` will issue a warning in te status bar and turn phase corrected plotting back off.
+If you turn on phase corrected plotting without having selected a path to use, :demeter:`artemis` will issue a warning in the status bar and turn phase corrected plotting back off.
 You **must** select a path to use as the source of the phase information.

 Note that, when making a phase corrected plot, the window function in R is not corrected in any way.
+The window is plotted using the R-range of the fit.
+If you change the R-range so that the window lines up with the phase corrected plot, you **must** remember to change it back before making a new fit or making a plot in q-space.

 Also note that the phase correction propagates through to |chi|
 (q).
 While the window function will display sensibly with the central